lucasscharenbroch/personal-site/content/projects/scheme-to-js.md

 A set of standard functions[^std] is necessary to perform non-trivial operations on the wrapper types.
 Implementing these functions in Scheme is much nicer than in JS, because the latter requires a lot of extra boilerplate (mangling, calling with ".call()", etc.), however some JS is necessary to provide the baseline functionality (Scheme on its own knows nothing about the wrapper types).
-For this reason, I separated the "standard" functions into two sets: *js-lib/core.js*, which contains the wrappers themselves and a minimal set of standard functions, and *scm-lib/std.scm*, which defines the remainder of the "standard" functions.
+For this reason, I separated the standard functions into two sets: *js-lib/core.js*, which contains the wrappers themselves and a minimal set of standard functions, and *scm-lib/std.scm*, which defines the remainder of the standard functions.

 [^std]: The "standard functions" I refer to are a subset of those from  the [Third Revised Report on Scheme](https://standards.scheme.org/official/r3rs.pdf) (those which I found the most useful).
 In general, this entire project is heavily guided by that report.